prepare.blog

 • Communication-only drill.
 Each family member texts the out-of-area contact from memory (no looking at the contact card).
 If anyone can’t remember the number, you know what to fix.

 • Shelter-in-place drill.
 Pick one interior room.
 Seal the door and window with plastic sheeting and duct tape.
 Goal: complete seal within 10 minutes.
-This is relevant for chemical spills, hazmat incidents, or severe air quality events like wildfire smoke.
+This matters for chemical spills, hazmat incidents, or severe air quality events like wildfire smoke.
 Our shelter-in-place guide covers the full procedure.

 After every drill, debrief for 5 minutes.
 Sit down as a family and ask three questions: What went well?
 What went wrong?
 What do we change?
 Update the plan based on real performance, not assumptions.